Wiki · Concept · Last reviewed June 25, 2026

 The draft says the modern best practice for browser-based OAuth is the Authorization Code grant type with PKCE.
 RFC 9700 also says public clients must use PKCE to prevent authorization code injection and misuse, authorization servers must support PKCE, and S256 is the method that does not expose the verifier in the authorization request.

-The same draft explicitly deprecates the old comfort around the implicit grant for this setting.
-Browser-based clients are told to obtain access tokens from the token endpoint through Authorization Code, not through a front-channel implicit response that leaves token material in places such as URL fragments, logs, history, or page-visible flows.
+The draft explicitly moves away from the old comfort around the implicit grant for this setting.
+Browser-based clients are told to obtain access tokens from the token endpoint through Authorization Code, not through a front-channel implicit response that leaves token material in places such as URL fragments, logs, browser history, referrers, or page-visible flows.

 Agent Context